 Despite the changes which come into our lives and with gratitude in our hearts, may we fill our days—as much as we can—with those things which matter most.
 May we cherish those we hold dear and express our love to them in word and in deed.

 In closing, I pray that all of us will reflect gratitude for our Lord and Savior, Jesus Christ.
 His glorious gospel provides answers to life’s greatest questions: Where did we come from?
 Why are we here?
 Where does my spirit go when I die?
 He taught us how to pray.
 He taught us how to serve.
 He taught us how to live.
 His life is a legacy of love.
 The sick He healed; the downtrodden He lifted; the sinner He saved.
 The time came when He stood alone.
 Some Apostles doubted; one betrayed Him.
 The Roman soldiers pierced His side.
 The angry mob took His life.
 There yet rings from Golgotha’s hill His compassionate words, “Father, forgive them; for they know not what they do.”
+Let us follow Him.
+Let us emulate His example.
+Let us obey His word.
+By so doing, we give to Him the divine gift of gratitude.

 Here are the youtube links to his talk!
 There are two parts and the whole talk is great!!